 Build a culture of recognition

-There are few things employees value more than feeling appreciated.
 Think back to the last time you received recognition at work.
 Whether it was from a peer, manager, or even a member of your organization’s leadership team, it stuck with you, didn’t it?
-It’s no surprise that recognition has the greatest impact on employee engagement and organizations that rate their culture of recognition highly are 79% more likely to rate their employer brand highly as well.
+Recognition has the greatest impact on employee engagement, and organizations that rate their culture of recognition highly are 79% more likely to rate their employer brand highly as well.

 Offer great incentives